raspberrypilearning/python_scrolling/en/step_3.md

 </div>
 </div>

-What
+Your obstacles will be made from shapes in processing.
+Can you make them out of a combination of shapes or just one shape?
+How does the obstacle fit with your theme?

 --- task ---

---- /task ---

-Now you can create an overlay of simple shapes using randomness.
-In the example, we make a field of stars for our spaceship to fly over using tiny ellipses spread randomly around the window.

---- task ---

-**Choose:** Define the colour for your background shapes by adding a new colour variable to the `draw()` function.
-We used white, as shown here: python
+**Choose:** what colours you will use for your obstacles.
+Add new colour variables to the `draw()` function.

+<mark>collapse needed?
+Example needed?</mark>

 --- code ---
 ---